MicrosoftDocs/cpp-docs/docs/code-quality/demo-sample.md

 ::: moniker range="vs-2017"

 > [!NOTE]
 > In Visual Studio 2017, you may see a spurious warning `E1097 unknown attribute "no_init_all"` in the IntelliSense engine.
-This warning may safely be ignored.
+You can safely ignore this warning.

 ::: moniker-end